easy-tensorflow/easy-tensorflow/2_Linear_Classifier/README.md

 In this tutorial, we'll implement a Linear Classifier (i.e. Logistic Regression) to classify the MNIST data.
 You can read our step-by-step [Tutorial](https://github.com/easy-tensorflow/easy-tensorflow/blob/master/2_Linear_Classifier/Tutorials/1_Linear_Classifier.ipynb) on writing the code for this network, or skip it and see the implementation [Code](https://github.com/easy-tensorflow/easy-tensorflow/tree/master/2_Linear_Classifier/code).

-The __logistic regression__ is called as a __linear classifier__ because it produces a decision boundary which is linear in nature.
-So, the classification made by a logistic regression is linear only.
+It's called __linear classifier__ because it produces decision boundaries which are linear in nature.
+So, the classification made by this classifier is linear only.
 Figure below shows the structure of the classifier implemented for classifying the 28x28 MNIST data (i.e. images of hand-written digits).
 ![linear classifier](Tutorials/files/linear_classifier.png)

 ___Fig.
-1-___ Sample Logistic Regression structure implemented for classifying MNIST digits
+1-___ Structure of a linear classifier implemented for classifying MNIST digits

 Example of decision boundaries generated for separating 3 classes are illustrated below.